kingcanvas/kingcanvas/README.md

 ## Im KingCanvas!
 I code thing!
-JS, HTML, Java, CSS, TypeScript and Python!
+JS, HTML, Java, CSS, A little TypeSript and Python!
 Download some of my Discord Projects, they are free!